WFCD/warframe-drop-data/README.md

 ## Web UI & URL

-I plan on adding a searchable web ui for this soon-ish.
-Also this site is currently available via: http://wfdrops.qr9.de
+There is an experimental searchable web ui available at http://wfdrops.qr9.de

 ## "API Endpoints"